muhai-project/shared_query_understanding/README.md

 AAMAS readme

 # Acknowledgement:
 This work was funded by the European MUHAI project (Horizon 2020 research and innovation program) under grant agreement number 951846, the Vrije Universiteit Amsterdam.
-We thank Frank van Harmelen for continuous support and guidance.
+We want to thank Frank van Harmelen for his continuous support and guidance.
 # Application domain:
 Semantc web
 # Citation: